Current Projects

 Partner Projects

-Onkla SXC has been developing a fully homemade, partially 3d printed model rocket using Thrust Vector Control to steer the vehicle without there being fins on the side of the rocket.
-This project plays a major role in developing the avionics systems for Aims-1 and could launch in 2025.
+Onkla SXC developed a fully homemade, partially 3d printed model rocket using Thrust Vector Control to steer the vehicle precisely and stabilize it without using fins.
+This project was key in advancing our avionics.

-Outer recently flew the first Redshift rocket.
+Outer first flew the first Redshift rocket last year.
 This vehicle flies on F, G and H class motors and will give Outer their L1 certification by 2026.
 This will give more of the Exela team L1 level experience in rocketry, furthering the thought behind our programs.

 The first flight was fully successful.

 HOLT, named after The Holt, a region in Doom Eternal, is a 3 inch diameter high power rocket.
-It flew on an Aerotech H100, reached an altitude of 2700 feet, and went half the speed of sound, earning ASA SXC a level 1 certification.
+It flew on an Aerotech H100, reached an altitude of 2700 feet, and went half the speed of sound, earning us a level 1 certification.

 Mythos Technologies is currently working on Hera 2, and has launched Hera 3 before as well.
 These are being developed to be reusable rockets that are rapidly built and flown.
 Mythos has a large fleet of these rockets, new and flown.